Andorno Micca

 Andorno Micca (Andorn) is a comune (municipality) in the Province of Biella in the Italian region Piedmont, located about 70 km northeast of Turin and about 4 km northwest of Biella.

 Overview

 It is located in the Valle Cervo, at the feet of the Biellese Prealps.

 The comune takes its second name from Pietro Micca, a hero of the siege of Turin against the French (1706).

-The Sacro Monte di Andorno is named after this village, despite it is not in the comune territory.
+The Sacro Monte di Andorno is named after this village, although it is not in the comune territory.